 Mexico surpassed Japan in 1999 to become the United States' second most important trading partner following Canada.
-It is also one of the leading countries in Latin America in terms of U.S. investment, with total stock of investment of about \$35 billion in 2001.
+It is also the leading country in Latin America in terms of U.S. investment, with the total stock of U.S. investment being about \$61 billion in 2003.
 In addition, cooperation with Mexico is vital in dealing with illegal immigration, the flow of illicit drugs, and a host of border issues.